ParkerBywater47/ParkerBywater47.github.io/software_manual/gauss_seidel_iteration.md

 **Description/Purpose:** This routine implements the Gauss-Seidel method of solving square systems of linear equations.
 The coeffecient matrix must be either strictly diagonally dominant or symmetric and positive definite to guarantee convergence.

 **Input:** Coeffecient matrix A, a right-hand side vector b, an initial guess of the solution, desired tolerance, maximum number of iterations, and a memory location to write the solution.
+The matrix should be an instance of [this](../src/Matrix.cpp) matrix class.

 **Output:** This routine computes an approximation of the solution which has an error less than or euqal to the given tolerance if convergence was not too slow.
 If convergence was slow the most recently computed approximation will be returned.
 The solution is written to the parameter `out`.
 This routine also returns the number of iterations required to find the solution as this can be useful information in some cases.